margia-rounok/sysen5260-2023-mstdn-nlp/ASSIGNMENT.md

 ### Additional Hints

-* Consider aggregating all text for each user, then performing the term-count.
+* Consider what's easier: aggregating all text for each user before performing the term-count, or \
+performing the term-count on each toot, then aggregating by user afterwards.
 * Also, consider filtering your text to remove terms that are not useful for the task of categorizing.
 Here are some ideas to try:
     * turn all input into lower-case.
     * Remove obvious non-words -- i.e. numbers, errant punctuation, etc.
     * Remove extremely rare words -- i.e. those that appears in only one document.
 * Like your extractor, this program should run in an infinite loop.
 * In order to run Spark you should base this container off of the spark image.
 You can look at `jupyter` or `rest` for an example to follow.
-*
+* You may need to store other metadata, e.g. to map rows to user-ids.
+All data you store should end up in the `warehouse` volume.